Find Affordable College Courses

 Rochester Hills, MI

-Our 2023 rankings named Oakland University the most popular school in Michigan for health professions students working on their bachelor’s degree.
-Oakland is a large public school located in the suburb of Rochester Hills.
+Our analysis found Oakland University to be the most popular school for health professions students who want to pursue a bachelor’s degree in Michigan.
+Oakland is a fairly large public school located in the large suburb of Rochester Hills.

 About 80% of the students majoring in health professions at the school are women while 20% are male.